netsells/laravel-geoscope/README.md

 }
 ```
 You may set an optional `scope-driver` config key if you wish to force a specific scope driver to be used.

+**Note - If you're using MariaDB then you MUST set the `scope-driver` field to `mariadb`.
+This is due to Laravel using the same db connection settings for both Mariadb and MySQL and therefore the db connection cannot be used to distinguish the two.**

 ```php
  'models' => [